Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Issue 6: Major sound quality issues

 When you’re choosing your VoIP service, quality is key.
 Unfortunately, Google Voice doesn’t have a reputation for great sound quality.
-A lot of users report sounding muffled or distorted on calls — which is bad for business.
-After repeating “your audio is breaking up” for the hundredth time, your clients may actually break up with your brand for good.
+A lot of users report audio dropping or one-second delays on calls — which is bad for business.
+After repeating “your audio is breaking up” for the hundredth time, your clients may break up with your brand for good.

 Assuming you’re not facing WiFi or mobile data issues, this is a Google Voice problem users alone can’t fix.